Amber-Pittman/node-test2-guided/LectureNotes.md

         * If you run this up on Heroku, for example, and you call start, it sets it to production and then it's going to look for a production environment in the knexfile.
 Since it doesn't exist yet, you'll probably get an error.

+    * When we run our server with nodemon, we're going to connect to the dev database.
+If we run our tests with Jest, it's going to connect to the test database.

+        * If you start your app in production, like on Heroku with `npm start` to connect a production database which we haven't created/specified yet.
+You can specify that if you want a different database file for production.

     ```
     const knex = require("knex")
     const knexfile = require("../knexfile")